morea-framework/morea-framework.github.io/src/userguide.md

   * Download the morea-vanilla-install.sh script and set its permissions using `chmod 755 morea-vanilla-install.sh`.
   * Invoke the morea-vanilla-install.sh script.

-This script requires two arguments: a github user and the Morea site repo to download.
+This script requires two arguments: your github account and the new repo to download.
 For example:

     % ./morea-vanilla-install.sh philipmjohnson ics314f13